brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/blackbox_5.png){.stretch}

 ::: notes
-- finally, we add Spinnaker for deployments
-- and our black box is gone
+- finally, we add Spinnaker for deployments and our black box is gone
-- Now we have a set of services, that are bound by very clear rules
+- Now we have a set of services, that are bound by clear rules
 - In theory, this means that any part of our tooling can be replaced, as long as the new tool abides by these rules.
 - So let's onboard some teams from other parts of our organization.